dkovacevic/broadcast-bot/README.md

  - Nobody can see the list of subscribers - privacy
  - Only Channel Admin can see the messages posted by anonymous Subscriber
  - Channel can be advertised as a link and anybody can subscribe to it
- - Channel Admin can control who can join the channel
+ - Channel Admin can control who can join the Channel